-Created in the United Kingdom in 1969, the Booker is one of the most prestigious English-language literary awards (Moseley, 2019).
+Created in the United Kingdom in 1969, the Booker is one of the most prestigious English-language literary awards.
+Many professionals consider it as "the most significant", the "most famous", or "the most significant" award in English letters (Moseley, 2019).
 The prize is bestowed annually by a jury of five experts to the "best sustained work of fiction written in English."
 The jury members - usually prominent figures in the literary scene (authors, academics, critics, etc.) - change each year and are elected by an advisory committee appointed by the Booker Prize Foundation (Butler et al., 2016).

-2 See https://thebookerprizes.com/the-booker-prize.
+&lt;sup>2 See https://thebookerprizes.com/the-booker-prize.
 Originally, the Booker was awarded to authors from the Commonwealth, the Republic of Ireland, or Zimbabwe.
 Nowadays, the prize is open to authors from all over the world, provided that their work is written in English and published in the UK and Ireland.